A SHORT HISTORY OF PRESIDENTIAL SEX There's no sex like presidential sex.

 A few months earlier 11 women brought forward by Gloria Allred, a Hillary Clinton delegate, to charge Donald Trump with rape, disappeared from the face of the earth.
 Each and every one of these women had made claims against Donald Trump who obviously raped them.
 And some of them had made claims against other men who had money.
 Curiously, no claims were made against men who had no money.

-We looked for these women on the planet Venus, but they are nowhere to be found, they are gone.
+We looked for these women on the planet Earth, then Mars, and then Venus, but they are nowhere to be found, they are gone.
 Along with their collections of 44 D-cup bras and 5 inch heels they wore to bed on date nights.

 Neither they nor a gene testing kit or string underwear to prove that Donald had ever touched them could be found, and none of them had ever proved they ever met Donald Trump.
 Seriously Hillary, what difference at this point does it make?